ZheweiMedia/DL_experiments/C-PAC-master/README.md

-###### C-PAC project of python3 version.
+* ###### C-PAC project of python3 version.
 Still not perfect.
-C-PAC need wxPython for GUI, and which also is python2 version.
+C-PAC need wxPython for GUI, which is also python2 version.